Mehrshad-Ghorbanzadeh/BI/README.md

 After downloading the .exe file, install it by "Run as administrator".
 Follow the steps and complete the setup.
 Then, you can use the BI.
-For start and give more information, You can visit the [wiki](https://github.com/Mehrshad-Ghorbanzadeh/BI/wiki) section.
+To start and give more information, You can visit the [wiki](https://github.com/Mehrshad-Ghorbanzadeh/BI/wiki) section that includes the help sections and examples.

 Good luck.